 However daunting all these various responsibilities and requirements may seem, you are not alone in your task.
 There may be help available locally from the previous office holder, or the Treasurers in other parishes in the benefice or the deanery.
-To back-up this, and available at any time during the working week, ring Diocesan House on 01227 459401 where there will always be someone with expertise to advise - or email finance@diocant.org.
-Staff, including email addresses, are listed at canterburydiocese.org/our-people
+To back-up this, and available at any time during the working week, you may also ring Diocesan House where there will usually be someone with expertise to advise.